silvative/pf2e-exploration-effects/readme.md

 **System compatability:**

-The module requires the PF2E system and a Foundry version of V9 or higher.
+The module requires the PF2E system and a Foundry version of V10 or higher.
+There is a V9 version but it is no longer having new features added.

 **How to use:**